Pheterov/MySQL-ecommerce-analytics-portfolio/README.md

 ## Project Overview

-This portfolio is based on the **Supersales** dataset and simulates the type of work performed by a **Data Analyst / BI Analyst / E-commerce Analyst** in a real business environment.
+This portfolio is based on the **Supersales modified by KajoData** dataset and simulates the type of work performed by a **Data Analyst / BI Analyst / E-commerce Analyst** in a real business environment.

 The analyses focus on questions such as:
 - How is revenue changing over time?